Piotr1215/aicmdtools/README.md

     aicmdtools "create a new directory called my_project"

-GoAI will generate a shell command based on the input, and if the safety feature is enabled in the configuration, it will prompt you to confirm whether you want to execute the command.
+AICmdTools will generate a shell command based on the input, and if the safety feature is enabled in the configuration, it will prompt you to confirm whether you want to execute the command.
 If you confirm, the command will be executed in your shell.

 ## Configuration

-You can customize the behavior of GoAI by modifying the `config.yaml` file located in `$HOME/.config/aicmdtools`.
+You can customize the behavior of AICmdTools by modifying the `config.yaml` file located in `$HOME/.config/aicmdtools`.
 The available options include:

 - `openai_api_key`: Your OpenAI API key.
   > alternatively the api key can be passed via variable `$OPENAI_API_KEY`
-- `safety`: If set to `true`, GoAI will prompt you to confirm before executing any generated command.
+- `safety`: If set to `true`, AICmdTools will prompt you to confirm before executing any generated command.
 - `model`: any model that you have access to
   > to list all available models use `curl https://api.openai.com/v1/models \
   -H "Authorization: Bearer $OPENAI_API_KEY" `